DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Experimental Results

 \subsection{Results}

-For the 6 considered methods, Fig.~\ref{fig:results} depicts the improvement in terms of perceptual evaluation of speech quality (PESQ)~\cite{itu-t_perceptual_2001} and frequency-weighted segmental SNR (fwsSNR)~\cite{hu_evaluation_2008} w.r.t. the noisy microphone signals as a function of the input SNR.
-For both performance measures, the clean speech signal has been used as the reference signal.
-The presented values are averaged over the 20 speakers and both noise types included in the evaluation set.
+For the 6 considered methods, Tab.~\ref{tab:pesq_results} depicts the improvements in terms of the perceptual evaluation of speech quality (PESQ)~\cite{itu-t_perceptual_2001} measure w.r.t. the noisy microphone signals as a function of the input SNR.
+The clean speech signal has been used as the reference signal.
+Subscripts denote which SPP estimator was used and, in the case of the MFMPDR filters, whether the mean IFC noise vector $\boldsymbol{\mu_{\gamma_n}}$ or the time-varying noise IFC vector $\boldsymbol{\gamma_n}(l)$ was utilized.
+The presented values are averaged over all utterances and noise types included in the evaluation set.

-In terms of PESQ (Fig.~\ref{fig:pesq}), it can be observed that the MFMPDR filter typically outperforms the MFMVDR filter when using the model-based SPP estimate, whereas the MFMVDR filter typically outperforms the MFMPDR filter when using the DNN-based estimates.

-Comparing the performance of the DNN-based SPP estimate $\widehat{\mathrm{SPP}}_\mathrm{N2}$ to the model-based SPP estimate $\widehat{\mathrm{SPP}}_\mathrm{R}$, it can be observed for the MFMPDR filter that using $\widehat{\mathrm{SPP}}_\mathrm{N2}$ leads to slightly larger improvements (except for \unit[20]{dB} input SNR).
-For the MFMVDR filter, it can be discovered that using $\widehat{\mathrm{SPP}}_\mathrm{N2}$ consistently yields significantly larger improvements than using $\widehat{\mathrm{SPP}}_\mathrm{R}$.
-Note that for the MFMPDR filter, the SPP estimate influences only the speech IFC vector estimate, while for the MFMVDR filter, the SPP estimate influences both the speech IFC vector as well as the noise correlation matrix estimate.
-Hence, the above results indicate that the proposed DNN-based SPP estimate $\widehat{\mathrm{SPP}}_\mathrm{N2}$ yields both an improved a-priori SNR estimation accuracy as well as an improved noise correlation matrix estimation accuracy, especially in low-SNR scenarios.

-Comparing the performance of both DNN-based SPP estimates, it can be observed that $\widehat{\mathrm{SPP}}_\mathrm{N2}$ consistently yields larger improvements than $\widehat{\mathrm{SPP}}_\mathrm{N1}$ for both the MFMPDR filter and the MFMVDR filter, with differences increasing for higher input SNRs.
-This suggests that the noise mask estimate includes information that is not included in the speech mask estimate, benefiting the SPP estimation.

-In terms of fwsSNR (Fig.~\ref{fig:fwssnr}), similar trends can be observed as for PESQ.
-In general, the differences between the model-based SPP estimate $\widehat{\mathrm{SPP}}_\mathrm{R}$ and the DNN-based estimate $\widehat{\mathrm{SPP}}_\mathrm{N2}$ are slightly smaller than for PESQ.
-For an input SNR of \unit[20]{dB}, a performance degradation can be observed for most considered methods, although this appears to be in contradiction with the PESQ result.

-In summary, the MFMVDR filter using the proposed data-driven SPP estimate $\widehat{\mathrm{SPP}}_\mathrm{N2}$ consistently yields the highest performance in terms of PESQ, with the differences to the model-based SPP estimate ranging between \unit[0.09]{MOS} and \unit[0.18]{MOS} and decreasing for higher input SNRs.